TanXid/mobinul_csharpb17/README.md

 # mobinul_csharpb17
+Welcome...
-Welcome to the official GitHub repository for Professional Programming with C#, Batch 17, led by Md.
+This repository for Professional Programming with C#, Batch 17, led by Md.
 Jalal Uddin!
-Here, you'll find a comprehensive collection of assignments, code snippets, and resources curated to enhance your understanding and mastery of C# programming.
+Here, you'll find assignments and resources of C# programming.